Aspirancy Guidelines for Admission to the Novitiate of the

 Aspirants for the Dominican Province of St. Joseph commit themselves to better prepare for the possibility of entering the novitiate.
 Though not in religious life yet, these practices will show your readiness and maturity, and, ultimately, help you to grow in virtue and in your relationship with Jesus Christ.

-Applicants must be between the ages of 20 and 35.
-Exceptions are made for older candidates depending on skills and experience.
+- Applicants must be between the ages of 20 and 35.

-Men who are interested in the priesthood and religious life in the Dominican Province of St. Joseph are required to attend a “Come and See” Weekend at the Dominican House of Studies in Washington, DC.
+Men who are interested in the priesthood and religious life in the Dominican Province of St. Joseph are required to attend a Vocation Weekend at the Dominican House of Studies in Washington, DC.

-Your time at the Dominican House of Studies will give you the chance to enter into the daily schedule and rhythm of a Dominican priory, to grow in your knowledge of the history and tradition of St. Dominic and the Order of Preachers, opportunities to meet and talk with the friars, both priests and student brothers, and the time to grow closer to our Lord in the Mass, the Divine Office, and adoration.
+Your time at the Dominican House of Studies will give you the chance to enter into the daily horarium (schedule) of a Dominican priory, to grow in your knowledge of the history and tradition of St. Dominic and the Order of Preachers, provide opportunities to meet and recreate with the friars, both priests and student brothers, and the time to grow closer to our Lord in the Mass, the Divine Office, and adoration.

 Getting to Know the Province of St. Joseph

-In addition to attending a “Come and See” Weekend, aspirants should arrange visits to other priories and communities in the Province of St. Joseph through the Director of Vocations.
-It is very important that you begin to get a sense of who we are and what we do throughout our Province to best discern if our Lord is calling you to life in the Dominican Province of St. Joseph.
+In addition to attending a Vocation Weekend, aspirants should arrange visits to other priories and communities in the Province of St. Joseph through the Director of Vocations.
+It is important to have a broad sense of who we are and what we do throughout our Province to better discern if our Lord is calling you to life in the Dominican Province of St. Joseph.

 Prayer and Spiritual Life

-- Develop the habit of frequenting the Sacrament of Penance at least once a month, but preferably every two weeks.
+- Frequenting the Sacrament of Penance at least once a month, but preferably every two weeks

-- Daily praying the Divine Office, especially Lauds (Morning Prayer) and Vespers (Evening Prayer).
+- Daily praying the Divine Office, especially the Major Hours of Lauds (Morning Prayer) and Vespers (Evening Prayer)